Installation

 TensorFlow 2.7+ is currently failing to detect CUDA Toolkit and CuDNN on some systems (see Issue thread).

-If you run into issues, try downgrading the TensorFlow 2.6:
+If you run into issues, either try downgrading the TensorFlow 2.6:

 pip install tensorflow==2.6.3